Back to: Angular Tutorials For Beginners and Professionals

 };

-// Clear cart AFTER preparing summary
+// Clear cart AFTER preparing the success state

 this.cart.clear();